GabrielGhe/GabrielGhe.github.io/_posts/2015-01-31-learn-react-part-4-states.md

 <!-- Overview -->
 <h3>Overview</h3>

 Properties are for data that is passed to components but doesn't change.
 If we want the component to change, we have to use states.
-[Egghead Video](https://egghead.io/lessons/react-state-basics)
+Here's the [Egghead Video](https://egghead.io/lessons/react-state-basics) for you to follow along.

 <!-- Content -->
 <h3>Content</h3>